Profile: Mahathir Mohamad

 To the surprise of many, he has admitted he was wrong on many things and apologised for them - not least for sacking Anwar Ibrahim.

-Mr Najib has criticised Dr Mahathir's new political allegiance, calling him Malaysia's "number one actor" for making up with Mr Anwar and saying "I had to shake my head in disbelief seeing his antics."
+Mr Najib has criticised Mr Mahathir's new political allegiance, calling him Malaysia's "number one actor" for making up with Mr Anwar and saying "I had to shake my head in disbelief seeing his antics."

 Mr Abdullah, in a book about his time in power, has said of him: "Mahathir is set in his ways.
 And he believes that his way is the only way."